Nazish-code/hello-world/README.md

 Hi

-Nazish herer, i like reading and eating.
+Nazish here, i like reading and eating.